All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Address: 10 Cannon Street, Taunton TA1 1SN

 Telephone: 0300 303 8788

-You can also reach out to a number of helplines, including Mind UK, Young Minds, Rethink Mental Illness, Change Grow Live, Turning Point, We Are With You, Samaritans, National Institute for Health and Care Excellence (NICE) and Papyrus.
+You can also reach out to a number of helplines, including Mind UK, Young Minds, Rethink Mental Illness, Change Grow Live, Turning Point, We Are With You, Samaritans, the National Institute for Health and Care Excellence (NICE), the National Association for the Children of Alcoholics and Papyrus.

 There are a vast range of options when it comes to undergoing therapy at a drug and alcohol rehab in Somerset.